newyork-anthonyng/articles/random/005_bracket_dot_notation/README.md

 You cannot do the same in `dot notation`.

 ## What's more secure?
-I sat through two security presentations in different places and times, by different presenters.
-It both presentations, the speakers quickly said:
+I was in two different security presentation.
+In both presentations, the slides briefly mentioned:
 > Bracket notation is more secure than dot notation.
 Use bracket notation.

-I was quick to nod and agree, and thought that I could confirm this on google and get a good explanation.
-But the google results showed nothing.
+This didn't make sense to me.

-Also, after thinking about it, `bracket notation` seemed inherently more insecure than `dot notation`.

-`Bracket notation` allows you to run arbitrary JavaScript.

-`Dot notation` didn't allow this, and was even more restrictive with its syntax.
-For example, you couldn't use things like "+" or "-" in its name.
+`bracket` notation seemed inherently more insecure than `dot` notation. `Bracket` notation can run arbitrary JavaScript. `Dot` notation didn't allow this, and was more restrictive with its syntax.
+For example, you couldn't use characters like `+` or `-` in its name.

 ```js
 const dog = {